MarceloLuiz12/SampleAppCMP/README.md

-This repository is dedicated to exploring advanced Kotlin Multiplatform (KMP) concepts and best practices.
+This repository is dedicated to exploring advanced Kotlin Multiplatform (CMP) concepts and best practices.

 🎯 Purpose